blockchainsllc/in3-docs/docs/api-cmd.rst

                  :mainnet: Mainnet
                  :kovan: Kovan testnet
-                 :tobalaba: EWF-Testchain
+                 :tobalaba: EWF testchain
-                 :goerli: Goerli Testchain using clique.
+                 :goerli: Goerli testchain using Clique
                  :local: Use the local client on http://localhost:8545
-                 :RPCURL: If any other RPC-URL is passed as chain name this as used, but without verification.
+                 :RPCURL: If any other RPC-URL is passed as chain name, this is used but without verification

 -p, -proof     Specifies the verification level:

                   :none: No proof
                   :standard: Standard verification (default)
                   :full: Full verification

--np            Short for ``-p none``
+-np            Short for ``-p none``.
 -s, -signs     Number of signatures to use when verifying.
 -b, -block     The block number to use when making calls.
-Could be either ``latest`` (default),``earliest`` or a hex number.
+Could be either ``latest`` (default),``earliest``, or a hex number.
 -pk            The private key as raw as keystore file.
 -pwd           Password to unlock the key.
 -to            The target address of the call.
 -d, -data      The data for a transaction.

 This can be a file path, a 0x-hexvalue, or ``-`` to read it from standard input.
-If a method signature is given with data, they will be combined and used as constructor arguments when deploying.
+If a method signature is given with the data, they will be combined and used as constructor arguments when deploying.

--gas           The gas limit to use when sending transactions.
-(Default: 100000) -value         The value to send when conducting a transaction.
-Can be hex value or a float/integer with the suffix ``eth`` or ``wei`` like ``1.8eth``.
-(Default: 0)
+-gas           The gas limit to use when sending transactions (default: 100000).
+-value         The value to send when conducting a transaction.
+Can be a hex value or a float/integer with the suffix ``eth`` or ``wei`` like ``1.8eth`` (default: 0).
--w, -wait      If given, ``eth_sendTransaction`` or ``eth_sendRawTransaction`` will not only return the transaction hash after sending, but wait until the transaction is mined and returned to the transaction receipt.
+-w, -wait      If given, ``eth_sendTransaction`` or ``eth_sendRawTransaction`` will not only return the transaction hash after sending but also wait until the transaction is mined and returned to the transaction receipt.
--json          If given, the result will be returned as JSON, which is especially important for ``eth_call`` which results in complex structres.
+-json          If given, the result will be returned as JSON, which is especially important for ``eth_call``, which results in complex structres.
 -hex           If given, the result will be returned as hex.
 -debug         If given, Incubed will output debug information when executing.
 -ri            Reads the response from standard input instead of sending the request allowing for offline use cases.
 -ro            Writes the raw response from the node to standard output.

 Install
 #######